-NTPC recruitment begins for 114 Mining Overman and other posts; here’s direct link to apply
+NTPC recruitment begins today for 114 posts; here’s how to apply

 Eligibility Criteria

-Age limit: The upper age limit is 30 years as on December 31, 2023.
+Age Limit: The upper age limit is 30 years as on December 31, 2023.
 Upper age limit relaxations applicable for reserved category candidates.

-Educational qualification: Full time regular Diploma in Mining/Mechanical/Production Engineering/Electrical/Electrical & Electronics Engineering/ Mining/Electrical/Mechanical Engineering/ Mine Survey/Diploma in Mining Engineering/ Certificate of Mining Sirdar competency based on choice of post.
+Educational Qualification: Full time regular Diploma in Mining/Mechanical/Production Engineering/Electrical/Electrical & Electronics Engineering/ Mining/Electrical/Mechanical Engineering/ Mine Survey/Diploma in Mining Engineering/ Certificate of Mining Sirdar competency based on choice of post.
 More information in the notification.

 Here’s the official NTPC notification.